-Is there a limit or cap on the expenses I can claim?
+Is there a limit or cap on the costs I can tell DTA about?

-How do I claim child care or adult care expenses?
+How do I claim child or adult care costs?

-You can "self-attest" to these expenses unless DTA finds the information questionable.
-Write the expenses down on your application or recertification form, or give your DTA worker a signed, sworn statement.
-See MLRI's Dependent Care Deduction Know Your Rights flier.
+You can self-declare these costs with DTA.
+Tell a DTA worker over the phone, write the expenses down on your application or recertification form, or send DTA worker a signed written statement.
 DTA should ask for proofs only if the information you provide is questionable.